yingweiwo

 Absorption, Distribution and Excretion

-For more Absorption, Distribution and Excretion (Complete) data for CARBENICILLIN (11 total), please visit the HSDB record page.
+For more complete data on the absorption, distribution, and excretion of carbenicillin (11 in total), please visit the HSDB record page.

 1 hour